Abbie Stutzer, housekeeper, pet caregiver, and death doula

 In 2017, I began exploring the death care industry.
 I started as a student in mortuary school.
 I quickly discovered that my interest in dying and death was more about helping the living prepare for death rather than performing procedures to a body after death.

 In spring 2018, I enrolled in Quality of Life Care's death doula program.
 What I'm learning and have learned will allow me to fully serve people and pets before, during, and after death.
-I'm scheduled to complete this coursework by September 2018.
+I completed my coursework in November 2018.

-I continue to study death and dying-related topics, and look for new volunteer opportunities, conferences, and classes to expand my knowledge.
+I continue to study death and dying-related topics, as well as pet care, and caregiving issues.
+I also am always looking for new volunteer opportunities, conferences, and classes to expand my knowledge.
 I will update this page with that information, my new experiences, as I have them.

 To find out more about me, how I think, and to hear "my voice," explore Gather the Leaves' blog, Reap the Harvest.